EdrilanBerisha/edrilanberisha.github.io/README.md

 Contributions of any kind are highly appreciated - code, improvement ideas, bug reports, or feature requests.
 If you want to help, just contact me or open a pull request.
-Check out <a href="https://github.com/nikolockenvitz/sap-addon/blob/main/CONTRIBUTING.md#readme">CONTRIBUTING.md</a> for more details and local setup instructions.